 Read our full OPPO Reno10 review here.

-What should you look for in the best budget camera phones?
+What should you look for in a cheap camera phone?

 We’ll concentrate on the photography features, and these centre around the phone’s camera array.
 These days, even budget camera phones come with more than one camera, each with its own sensor.